Space Chickens in Space: Production

-Space Chickens in Space is fully animated in-house at Studio Moshi (Australia) using their bespoke hybrid Harmony animation pipeline, incorporating a mixture of hand-drawn and rigged high-quality animation.
+Space Chickens in Space is fully animated in-house at Studio Moshi (Australia) using their bespoke hybrid Harmony animation pipeline, incorporating a mixture of hand-drawn and high-quality rigged animation.
 Studio Moshi provided animation direction, design (original production-ready characters and original world development), storyboard supervision & artwork, hand-crafted digital animation, visual FX.

 Release

-The series premiered on 9Go! in Australia on September 30, 2018, on 2x2 TV Channel in Russia on January 1, 2020, and had its Disney XD premiere in Europe, Middle-East and Africa on 19 November 2018.
+The series premiered on 9Go! in Australia on 30 September 2018, on 2x2 TV Channel in Russia on 1 January 2020, and had its Disney XD premiere in Europe, Middle-East and Africa on 19 November 2018.
 In April 2022, all episodes and shorts were made available on Disney+.